 …there never was a great or heroic action performed since the world began by one called Tristram ~ Walter Shandy, Tristram's father

 This is the first time I’ve read Tristram Shandy (though I started it and did not finish years ago) and the only work I’ve read by Laurence Sterne.
-The novel was originally published under the longer title referenced above, but most modern editions go by the shorter version.
+The novel was originally published under the longer title: The Life and Opinions of Tristram Shandy, Gentleman, but most modern editions go by the shorter version.
 Tristram Shandy is a first-person narrative, though it is difficult to categorize it further, using the common fiction genres.
 I call it a comic novel, and satire, of the Enlightenment era.

 My rating: 3 of 5 stars

 This novel satisfies 2017 Back to the Classics Challenge category #5 – A classic published before 1800.